crosswalk-project/crosswalk-website/documentation/About/10-Faq.md

 * A developer can package an application with a Crosswalk Application runtime so that the app and runtime are never revised without developer permission.

 Of course, because Crosswalk is based on Blink and Chromium, a developer could publish a standard HTML5 app for both Crosswalk and Chrome.

-### Isn't the Crosswalk Project just going to mean more fragmentation of the web?

-No, because:

-* The Crosswalk Project isn't aimed at the web at all: it's aimed at applications that happen to be written in HTML5, CSS and JS.
-* Applications using a Crosswalk runtime know about the environment they are built for.
-Minor differences between runtime implementations (e.g. a sensor available on one platform but not on another) can be easily managed by developers.
-* We don't intend to fork Blink, the underlying rendering engine for Chromium.
-* We rebase regularly to new versions of Blink.
-* If a change makes sense for generic Chromium, we will submit it upstream.

 ### How often is Crosswalk released?